GHalford/EEC2019/README.txt

-│   ├── creates one total.csv file that contains all interactions within that network ├── sociality_scores.R    <-  Initial analysis of RFID data for gain sociality scores │   ├── creates sociality scores from the interation data contained in total.csv │   ├──files needed for each network are coh_sex.csv, validcolourcodes.csv, tblAllCodes.csv and total.scv │   ├──coh_sex.csv<-contains a column of bird ID against a cloumn of sex and a column with their cohort year │   ├──validcolourcodes.csv<-contains a birdID column against a column with their ring colour codes │   ├──tblAllCodes.csv<-birdID column and a column with their transponder numbers
+│   ├── creates one total.csv file that contains all interactions within that network ├── sociality_scores.R    <-  Initial analysis of RFID data for gain sociality scores │   ├── creates sociality scores from the interation data contained in total.csv │   ├──files needed for each network are coh_sex.csv, validcolourcodes.csv, tblAllCodes.csv and total.csv │   ├──coh_sex.csv<-contains a column of bird ID against a cloumn of sex and a column with their cohort year │   ├──validcolourcodes.csv<-contains a birdID column against a column with their ring colour codes │   ├──tblAllCodes.csv<-birdID column and a column with their transponder numbers